S1104225/GRA4152-project/README.md

 **CSVLoader([x variables], [y variables], boolean identifying if an intercept is used)**

-- It is recommended to .fit() it before accessing other methods
+- It is obligatory to .fit() the model before accessing other methods and properties
 - After that parameters can be accessed as a property .params
 - There are also 2 methods:
     * .summary() - provides a summary of a model